wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 }
 ```

-To register all required PowerAuth components, create a Java class that implements the `WebMvcConfigurer` interface and creates all the necessary beans:
+To register all the required PowerAuth components, create a new `WebApplicationConfig` Java class that implements the `WebMvcConfigurer` interface:

 ```java
 @Configuration